We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 Why are champions so important?

-Equally, if technology is rolled out in the absence of a plan that’s understood by the intended users of the technology, adoption is likely to be an uphill struggle.
+Equally, if technology is rolled out without a plan that’s understood by the intended users, adoption is likely to be an uphill struggle.

-Champions can help avoid adoption failing by making sure users are aware of the problems the solution is solving, and how it improves legacy working methods.
-They can also ensure that the firm’s culture as well as the mindsets and behaviours of the various adopter groups are being addressed in the adoption communications, milestones and training sessions.
+Champions can help prevent adoption failure by making sure users are aware of the problems the solution is solving and how it improves legacy working methods.
+They can also ensure that the firm’s culture, mindsets, and behaviors of the various adopter groups are being addressed in the adoption communications, milestones, and training sessions.

 Using champions to celebrate success